-- 1. Press the front-panel or tap > Store to access the disk interface.
-Enter the target directory to select the file that you want to delete. - Tap Delete, and a prompt message "Delete selected files?" is displayed.
+1. Press the front-panel for the front-panel or tap > Store to access the disk interface.
+Enter the target directory to select the file that you want to delete.

+Tap Delete, and a prompt message "Delete selected files?" is displayed.
 Tap Yes to delete the file.